What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 The Pucic Palace

-A 5-star hotel situated in an 18th century stone palace just steps from the Stradun, the Pucic Hotel in Dubrovnik gets rave reviews for its prime Old Town location.
-The hotel features elegant rooms, a delicious breakfast and superb service.
-Check Rates and Availability!
+This 5-star property is situated in an 18th century stone palace just steps from the Stradun.
+The Pucic Hotel features elegant rooms, a delicious breakfast and superb service.

 Hilton Imperial

 The Hilton in Dubrovnik is an exceptional property housed in a historic building just outside the Pile Gate.
-Top features of the hotel are the indoor pool, spa services and on site restaurant (with terrace seating).
-Check rates for your stay!
+Top features are the indoor pool, spa services and on site restaurant (with terrace seating).

 Rixos Premium

 Perhaps the poshest hotel in the city, Rixos Dubrovnik is located on the beachfront in Lapad.
-The chic 5-star hotel boasts sea views, modern amenities, a Turkish bath, outdoor pool and a seafood restaurant.
-Check availability!
+The chic 5-star venue boasts sea views, modern amenities, a Turkish bath, outdoor pool and a seafood restaurant.

 What To Pack for your Trip to Croatia